OMOLASTUDIO@GMAIL.COM

 BIO

-Moshopefoluwa Olagunju , is an MFA Painting/ Printmaking candidate at Yale School of Art.
-He explores themes surrounding identity, power dynamics, and unconventional representations of the body.
+Moshopefoluwa Olagunju, is an MFA Painting/ Printmaking candidate at Yale School of Art.
+His practice explores how bodies are constructed and perceived, emphasizing the portrait not as a static likeness, but as a mutable form that remembers, resists, and refuses all at once.
+Working from observation and memory, he uses painting and printmaking to investigate the tension between visibility and legibility.
 He was awarded the Milton Sally Avery Arts Scholar award in 2020 and the Senior Studio Arts award in 2021 as a Studio Arts graduate from Bard College.
 Moshopefoluwa's artwork has been exhibited at venues such as Susan B. Hilles Gallery in New Haven, the Kipp Gallery in Pennsylvania, and The Residency Project x Motor in Los Angeles.
+Moshopefoluwa is also an independet curator and arts writer, he runs Omola Studio a nomadic curatorial project; curating exhuibtions at 63 Audobon, Yale AFAM House Gallery, Ely Center of Contemporary Art, Wabi Gallery.
+His writing has been featured in Elephant Magazine and EMCEE.

 STATEMENT